rashomon-gh/clipshare/README.md

 Create an iOS Shortcut to send clipboard content to your PC:

 ### Shortcut Configuration

+> [!IMPORTANT]
+> Your iOS Shortcut needs to include the same authentication token that you set on your server.
+Make sure to replace `your_generated_token` with the actual token you generated using `clip_token_gen`.

 1. **Action**: Get Clipboard from iOS
 2. **Action**: Detect Content Type (text, image, or file)